sanity-io/sanity-plugin-cloudinary/README.md

 ## Usage

-There are two plugins in this package:
+There are three plugins in this package:

 - `cloudinaryAssetSourcePlugin` - use this if you intend to serve Cloudinary images from the Sanity CDN
 - `cloudinarySchemaPlugin` - use this if you intend to serve Cloudinary images from the Cloudinary CDN
+- `cloudinaryReferencePlugin` - use this if you want to reference Cloudinary assets as document references

 Also see notes below on how Cloudinary config should be provided.